Abatement

 Overseas property is land or buildings you own in another country, which is typically governed by that country's inheritance laws rather than UK law when you die.

-A parental gifts trust is any trust arrangement where a parent transfers [assets](/glossary/assets) to their unmarried child under 18, subject to special UK tax rules that attribute trust income over £100 annually back to the parent.
+A parental gifts trust is a trust where a parent transfers assets to their child under 18, with income over £100 annually taxed as the parent's.

-Parental responsibility is the legal right and duty to make important decisions about a child's upbringing, including education, medical care, and where they live, and to provide for their welfare until they turn [18](/glossary/age-of-majority).
+Parental responsibility is the legal right and duty to make decisions about a child's upbringing, including education, medical care, and welfare.

-Partial [intestacy](/glossary/intestacy) occurs when someone dies with a valid will that doesn't dispose of all their assets, causing the undistributed portion to pass according to intestacy rules rather than their wishes.
+Partial intestacy occurs when someone dies with a valid will that doesn't dispose of all assets, with the remainder passing under intestacy rules.

-[Partnership](/glossary/partnership) dissolution is the legal ending of the partnership relationship between business partners, triggering a winding up process to settle debts and distribute remaining assets according to the partnership agreement or Partnership Act 1890.
+Partnership dissolution is the legal ending of a partnership relationship, triggering a winding up process to settle debts and distribute assets.

 A password manager is a secure application that stores all your online account passwords in one encrypted vault, protected by a single master password you create.